 Keep your site simple.
 Use white space carefully - don't waste it by having fixed width tables so that much of the screen is blank in a wide browser window.
 However, make sure you don't have more than 12 words to a line of text - it is difficult to read if there are more.
 Don't have gratuitous animated graphics, scrolling text or other moving items all over the place - they draw attention away from the content.
 If an animated graphic is used, only loop it once so it doesn't distract the user from the rest of the page.

-Don't overcrowd a page with too much information and too many links, the user won't know what to look at first.
+Don't overcrowd a page with too much information, long lines and too many links, the user won't know what to look at first.
 However, one exception to this is when the information is technical and extremely useful to your visiting surfer.

 Don't ever create sites that rely entirely on new technology, such as Flash, Java Script or Java.
 Many users won't spend the time or know how to download the plug-in to view the site.
 You can't guarantee all users will have, or want, the plug-ins, and you will "scare off" potential customers.
 It's more important to have people actually use your site, rather than simply ooh and ahh at its special effects.
 Use new technology sparingly, especially because it increases loading time dramatically and because it often causes browser crashes.

 Most use of framesets on the web is unnecessary, especially when it's been used simply to separate the screen into content and navigation.
 This is often confusing for users, can create unnecessary scroll bars, destroys the URL for people to e-mail the current page to someone, or bookmark it for future use.
 The URL they save ends up being the top of the frameset, not the one they wanted.
 This could lose you customers/visitors who don't want to trail through the site finding the particular page all over again.

 Framesets are also detrimental to search engine listings.
 Search engines can't spider a frameset, directories often look on them as bad practice for the above reasons.

 real-time sites, or sections of sites, cannot be easily 'fetched'